Erruar/Saku-Overclock/README.md

 <!-- LICENSE -->
 ## License

 Distributed under the GPL-3.0 License.
 See `LICENSE.md` for more information.

-The application contains elements of [Collapse Launcher](https://github.com/CollapseLauncher/Collapse), which is licensed by [MIT license](https://github.com/CollapseLauncher/Collapse/blob/main/LICENSE), such elements are marked in the code as [Collapse Launcher](https://github.com/CollapseLauncher/Collapse), also, get acquainted with the [MIT license](https://github.com/CollapseLauncher/Collapse/blob/main/LICENSE) if you want to use their elements too.
-The GPL and MIT licenses have similar concepts, as a result of which I did not copy their license into my project
+This application contains elements of [Collapse Launcher](https://github.com/CollapseLauncher/Collapse), which is licensed by [MIT license](https://github.com/CollapseLauncher/Collapse/blob/main/LICENSE), such elements **are marked** in the code as [Collapse Launcher](https://github.com/CollapseLauncher/Collapse) and **according to MIT license** contains full **MIT license** and code fragment authors and links.
 > [!IMPORTANT]
 > ## Copyright policy
 > **I allow the placement of releases of my application on external sources, external servers, but I am AGAINST completely copying the source code anywhere other than the forks of my application, and I am also against completely copying my Readme and placing it somewhere.
 I allow copying of my product to other sites ONLY WITH THE INDICATION OF ME AS THE AUTHOR IN THE TEXT.
 Everything else will be required to delete or resolve this issue.**